 Reptiles also suffer in the name of fashion: snakes may be nailed to trees and skinned alive, crocodiles and alligators are typically raised in farms where they are bludgeoned to death or have their spines severed with a chisel and mallet, and lizards are often decapitated before having their skin ripped off.

 The production of wool also contributes to animal suffering.
 Shearing live animals is often carried out with little regard for welfare, causing stress and injury.
 Shearing of pregnant ewes in the winter is sometimes done to enable more of them to be crowded into housing and may leave them suffering from cold, at risk of contracting disease, and miscarrying.
+Undercover investigations of wool farms throughout the world, including the UK, have shown gentle sheep being abused, hit and mutilated.
 Many lambs are subjected to painful castration and, in Australia, a horrendous process called ‘mulesing’, in which chunks of flesh around their rear ends are sliced off in order to prevent flies laying eggs there.